Ernest and Mary Hemingway House: Description

+History

-The house was built in 1953 for Henry J. "Bob" Topping Jr. It is a two-story, 2500 sqft home in Ketchum, west of the Big Wood River.
+The house was built in 1953 for Henry J. "Bob" Topping Jr., who commissioned the house for his new wife Mona Moedl.
+It cost $100,000 to build.
+It is a two-story, 2500 sqft home in Ketchum, west of the Big Wood River.
 The property is the last undeveloped property of its size within the city limits of Ketchum.
 Similar to the Sun Valley Lodge a few miles away, its exterior walls are concrete, poured into rough-sawn forms and then acid-stained to simulate wood.
 It was sold to Hemingway in 1959 for its asking price of $50,000, and the Hemingways occupied it in November 1959.
+The Toppings' were willing to sell the home for a low price because they wanted to move to Arizona for health reasons.

 On the morning of Sunday, July 2, 1961, Hemingway died in the home of a self-inflicted head wound from a shotgun.
 After a brief funeral four days later, he was buried at the city cemetery.

 The Nature Conservancy acquired ownership in 1986.
+It was given to the conservancy by Mary Hemingway upon her death.
+Her terms prevented the house from being operated as a museum.
+The conservancy used it as a field office until their operation outgrew it.

+Community Library's stewardship of the Hemingway House

 In May 2017, ownership was transferred to The Community Library in Ketchum, a privately funded public library.

-The Ketchum, Idaho, house, and its associated 13.9 acres of land alongside the Big Wood River, is listed on the National Register of Historic Places for its association with the writer and because it is an exquisite example of mid-century architecture.